 An Azure Machine Learning workspace.
 For more information, see Create an Azure Machine Learning workspace.

 If using the Python SDK, set up your development environment with a workspace.
 Once your environment is set up, attach to the workspace in your Python script:

-APPLIES TO: Python SDK azure-ai-ml v2 (preview)
+APPLIES TO: Python SDK azure-ai-ml v2 (current)